ejasquith/kendal-chess-club/README.md

 As with any project, bugs were inevitable during the development of this site.

 - When creating the navigation menu, I used the class #nav-link on some elements.
 This class however is built into Bootstrap and thus had built-in styling, including making the links display as block elements, changing the colour, and adjusting the size.
-    - Once I realised the issue, I fixed this by appending "nbs-" to the class name (shorthand for non-bootstrap).
+    - Once I realised the issue, I fixed this by prepending "nbs-" to the class name (shorthand for non-bootstrap).
 The styles then behaved as expected.
 - I had an issue making the footer links center properly.
 Because of padding-right being applied to every element, the links would be aligned to slightly left of center.
     - To fix this, I used the last-of-type pseudo class to remove the padding from the final link.
 This means that regardless of how many links are included in the footer, they will always be centered properly.
 - I found that the header was covered by the gradient applied to the hero image.